ByAU

 4.1 Setting Up the Environment

-- Deploy on Ethereum mainnet, or testnets like Goerli or Mumbai for development.
+- Deploy on the Ethereum mainnet, or explore testnets like Goerli or Mumbai while you’re in the development phase.

 4.2 Developing Rental Smart Contracts